weorbitant/search-github-org-for-nodejs-deps/README.md

 Scan all repositories in a GitHub organization for specific Node.js dependencies.

+## ⚠️ Context

+This tool was created in response to a [critical security vulnerability in React Server Components](https://react.dev/blog/2025/12/03/critical-security-vulnerability-in-react-server-components) disclosed on December 3, 2025.
+The vulnerability affects applications using React Server Components with certain bundler integrations.

 ## 📋 Prerequisites

 - [GitHub CLI (`gh`)](https://cli.github.com/) - authenticated
 - `jq` - JSON processor

+## 🔎 Default Dependencies

+By default, the script searches for the following dependencies:

+- `react-server-dom-parcel`
+- `react-server-dom-turbopack`
+- `react-server-dom-webpack`
+- `next`

 ## 🚀 Usage